ChunHuangPhy/CompactOject/docs/source/starthere.rst

       4. **MIT Bag Model EOS Inference Pipeline:** Check out the `MIT Bag Model EOS Inference Pipeline <https://chunhuangphy.github.io/CompactObject/test_Bayesian_inference_MITbag_EOS.html>`_.
       5. **Speed of Sound EOS Inference Pipeline:** Check out the `Speed of Sound EOS Inference Pipeline <https://chunhuangphy.github.io/CompactObject/test_Bayesian_inference_SpeedOfSound_EOS.html>`_.
       6. **Polytrope EOS Inference Pipeline:** Check out the `Polytrope EOS Inference Pipeline <https://chunhuangphy.github.io/CompactObject/test_Inference_polytrope.html>`_.

+      If you computer don't have OpenMPI and only want to parallelize your code in your labtop or a server, we also provide options for implementing the MCMC sampling method, to do the inference, which could easily scale up in a personal computer.
+Except for using
+      UltraNest, we use EMCEE in this version of pipeline, here below are some of the examples (not all the equation of state we provided the EMCEE version, since some of them could be time-consuming and we default recommend you to use UltraNest to scale up computation in a High performance computation facility)

+      1. **RMF EOS Inference MCMC Pipeline:**, see `RMF EOS EMCEE Inference Pipeline <https://chunhuangphy.github.io/CompactObject/EMCEE_RMF.html>`_
+      2. **Strangeon EOS MCMC Inference Pipeline:** Check out the `Strangeon EOS EMCEE Inference Pipeline <https://chunhuangphy.github.io/CompactObject/EMCEE_strangeon.html>`_.
+      3. **MIT Bag Model EOS MCMC Inference Pipeline:** Check out the `MIT Bag Model EOS EMCEE Inference Pipeline <https://chunhuangphy.github.io/CompactObject/EMCEE_MIT_bag.html>`_.
+      4. **Polytrope EOS MCMC Inference Pipeline:** Check out the `Polytrope EOS EMCEE Inference Pipeline <https://chunhuangphy.github.io/CompactObject/EMCEE_polytrope.html>`_.

    b. **Using Your Own EOS for Inference**

       If you have developed your own EOS and wish to perform Bayesian inference: